 - Converts the sensor resistance into a digital value by performing CR oscillation and counting the oscillation clock. - Achieves high-precision measurement system with low errors by oscillating the reference resistor and the sensor in the same conditions to obtain the difference between them. - Includes a 24-bit measurement counter to count the oscillation clocks. - Includes a 24-bit time base counter to count the internal clock for equalizing the measurement time between the reference resistor and the sensor. - Supports DC bias resistive sensors and AC bias resistive sensors.
-(A thermometer/hygrometer can be easily implemented by connecting a thermistor or a humidity sensor and a few passive elements (resistor and capacitor).) - Allows measurement (counting) by inputting external clocks. - Can generate reference oscillation completion, sensor (A and B) oscillation completion, measurement counter overflow error, and time base counter overflow error interrupts.
+(A thermometer/hygrometer can be easily implemented by connecting a thermistor or a humidity sensor and a few passive elements (resistor and capacitor).) - Allows measurement (counting) by inputting external clocks. - · Provides an output and continuous oscillation function for monitoring the oscillation frequency. - Can generate reference oscillation completion, sensor (A and B) oscillation completion, measurement counter overflow error, and time base counter overflow error interrupts.

-Figure 18.1.1 shows the RFC configuration.
+Figure 19.1.1 shows the RFC configuration.

-Table 18.1.1 RFC Channel Configuration of S1C17W15
+Table 19.1.1 RFC Channel Configuration of S1C17W14/W16

-Item S1C17W15
+Item S1C17W14 S1C17W16

-Number of channels 4 channels (Ch.0-Ch.3)
+Number of channels 1 channel (Ch.0) 2 channels (Ch.0 and Ch.1)

-Ch.1-Ch.3 can only be used in DC oscillation mode for resistive sensor measurements.
+Ch.1 can only be used in DC oscillation

+mode for resistive sensor measurements.

-Figure 18.1.1 RFC Configuration
+Figure 19.1.1 RFC Configuration

-Table 18.2.1.1 lists the RFC pins.
+Table 19.2.1.1 lists the RFC pins.

-Table 18.2.1.1 List of RFC Pins
+Table 19.2.1.1 List of RFC Pins

-Pin name I/O Initial status Function SENBn А Hi-Z Sensor B oscillation control pin SENAn А Hi-Z Sensor A oscillation control pin REFn А Hi-Z Reference oscillation control pin RFINn А Vss RFCLK input or oscillation control pin
+Pin name I/O Initial status Function SENBn Α Hi-Z Sensor B oscillation control pin SENA n А Hi-Z Sensor A oscillation control pin REFn А Hi-Z Reference oscillation control pin RFINn А Vss RFCLK input or oscillation control pin RFCLKOn 0 Hi-Z RFCLK monitoring output pin RFCLK is output to monitor the oscillation frequency.